-F Water, plumbing and bathroom fittings

-Repair category 2

-Notes Some wear and tear is noted to the bathroom fittings.
+F Water, plumbing and bathroom fittings Repair category 2 Notes Some wear and tear is noted to the bathroom fittings.
 The fittings are considered rather dated by present day standards.
+The cold water tank in the roof space is poorly insulated.

 Heating and hot water

 Repair category 2

-Notes There are no obvious or significant defects affecting the heating/hot water system but no tests were carried out and parts of the system are dated.
-See section Gas.
+Notes There are no obvious or significant defects affecting the heating/hot water system but no tests were carried out and parts of the system such as the hot water cylinder are dated.